Learn more about Data Services at UNH.

-Our public-access workstations near the Reference Desk and in the Map Room provide access to geospatial software.
+Our public-access workstations near the Research Center Desk and in the Map Room provide access to geospatial software.

 - Freely available software and/or data including: ArcExplorer, GoogleEarth and LandView software, and climate and GIS atlases

 - Proprietary software and associated data accessible without UNH ID, including: GeoLytics Census products, MicroAnalyst Census PUMS data